 1 – 4 people

-Your guide will arrange this skiing gem as a 2-day ultralight tour to allow plenty of time to milk the quality descents along the way.
-The route for this trip drops as often as conditions dictate to the north and east.
-It is here you'll find all the powder stashes and sweet terrain.
-You'll camp in the scenic and wild upper Deadman Creek drainage and finish with a summit of San Joaquin Mountain.
-The final descent is an impressive 4000' to the June Lake area and the comforts of the Double Eagle Resort & Spa.
+This tour is a 2-day ultralight objective that allows plenty of time to enjoy quality descents along the way.
+The route for this trip depends on what conditions dictate to the north and east.
+You’ll find plenty of powder and incredible terrain.
+Camp for the night is in the scenic and wild upper Deadman Creek drainage, and then finishes with a summit of San Joaquin Mountain.
+The final descent is an impressive 4000′ to the June Lake area and the comforts of the Double Eagle Resort & Spa.

-This tour makes for a perfect introduction to a multiday backcountry adventure.
-It's ideal for people that only have the weekend to get out there and do it.
+This tour makes for a perfect introduction to a multi-day backcountry adventure.

 You’ll start your second day passing east of the imposing Two Teats on the way to the summit of San Joaquin Mountain.
 Descend right from the summit and drop down one of several options like Positive 1, the Hourglass, or the Negatives to Upper Yost Meadow.
 From there the plan is to descend gently via Yost Creek and then descend via the 4 Seasons run or possibly Devil’s Slide to finish at the Double Eagle Resort.